Yolanda-Ling-Li/517-Program-2-Rails/REQUIREMENT.md

 * Password

 An admin should be capable of performing all operations performed by Librarian or Student, and admin account cannot be deleted.
-Admins should be able to:
+Admin should be able to:

 * Log in with an email and password
 * Edit profile
 * Create/Modify Librarian or Student accounts
-* Create Books.
+* Create/Modify/Delete Libraries and Books.
 * View the list of users (students and librarians) and their profile details (except password)
 * View the list of books, along with detailed information.
 * View the list of book hold requests.